jhphamunc/comp423-course-notes/docs/tutorials/go-setup.md

 ### Step 1: Create a New Project Directory

-1. Open a terminal and create a new directory:
+1. Open a terminal and create a new directory using this code:
     ```bash
     mkdir my-new-project
     cd my-new-project